 Although this martial art is hundreds of years old, it still uses its original techniques and principles.
 It is often taught in a setting that is very traditional where discipline can adhere to the latter.

-A match in the traditional Japanese Jui Jitsu involves three stages including the striking stage, grabbing stage, and grounding fighting.
+A match in traditional Japanese Jui Jitsu involves three stages including the striking stage, grabbing stage, and grounding fighting.
 The match begins with the fighters fighting with strikes alone.

 After a short time, strikes are stopped and the fighters are then only allowed to fight by grabbing.
-At this point, the fighters can take each other to the grounds and utilize a few strategies such as strangulation and joint locks to make the opponent submit.
+At this point, the fighters can take each other to the ground and utilize a few strategies such as strangulation and joint locks to make the opponent submit.

 What is Judo?

 Judo is generally regarded as a modern Japanese martial art.
 It was created in 1882 and has since evolved into an Olympic sport.

 It is a dynamic combat sport that required both physical fitness and mental discipline.
 When standing, the judo technique involves lifting and throwing your opponent onto their back.

 When the opponent is on the ground, you need to apply techniques that will pin him down control them and force them to submit.

 Although many techniques used in judo were derived from martial arts that were designed to main, hurt, or even kill the opponent on the actual battlefield, those techniques have been greatly modified so that students can practice and apply them safely without hurting themselves or their opponents.

 Unlike other martial arts that involve punching kicking, striking, and application of pressure, judo does not involve any of that.
 Instead, it simply involves two combatants who use power, the force of balance, and movement to subdue each other.